-Do you have short-term goals you’re saving up for?
-Are you interested in growing the money you’re setting aside for it?
+Do you have short-term goals you’re saving for?
+Try growing the money you’re setting aside for it!

 - What are Short-Term Investments?